smpr/project-1/README.md

 # project-1
-started by using the flex model to get the layout of the board going. broke it into a table inside of the center tile of a larger table. then used jquerry to select the tile and change the class to represent where the user was clicking
+started by using the flex model to get the layout of the board going. broke it into a table inside of the center tile of a larger table. then used jquerry to select the tile and change the class to represent where the user was clicking.
+I then setup a player var later and created a click event that made it swap between two conditions.
+This also stored the moved each player made, updated the arrays, and changed the class of each tile clicked so that the css style could take over